Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 Taking a chance, Isaiah decided to probe Anya for information, perhaps hoping to gain insight into Ryu.
 Stepping slightly closer, he asked Anya about her colleague, "Miss Ryu," commenting on her composure and professionalism, using the flimsy excuse of being curious about people in the city.

 Anya, delighted by the apparent interest and perhaps prone to gossip, leaned in conspiratorially.
-She described Ryu ("Ryu-senpai") with a mix of awe and slight fear – calling her elegant, amazing at her job, quiet, mysterious, doesn't talk about herself, but sometimes gets a scary look in her eye like she could "kick butt."
+She described Ryu (" Ryu-senpai") with a mix of awe and slight fear – calling her elegant, amazing at her job, quiet, mysterious, doesn't talk about herself, but sometimes gets a scary look in her eye like she could "kick butt."
 Just as Anya playfully asked Isaiah if he had a crush on Ryu, Ryu herself appeared, having seemingly overheard or simply finished a task nearby.

 Isaiah, caught slightly off guard, opened his mouth to reply to Anya but was cut off by Ryu's arrival.
 He instinctively stepped back from Anya, feeling slightly awkward.
 Ryu, perfectly composed as always, addressed him formally ("Sir") and inquired if he'd found lodging, referencing their conversation from the previous day.

 Isaiah, flustered but recovering, confirmed the lodging was adequate and thanked her for the directions, then stated the real reason for his return: he'd foolishly left his daggers on the table yesterday and hoped they'd been found.

 Ryu, without judgment, confirmed she had noticed the daggers after his departure and secured them behind the counter for safekeeping.
 Excusing herself briefly, she went to retrieve them.
 While she was gone, Isaiah examined her demeanor, noting again her unwavering calm and professionalism.

 Ryu returned shortly, presenting the daggers hilt-first.
 Isaiah observed *how* she held them – not awkwardly, but with a firm, balanced, almost natural familiarity that seemed unusual for a waitress, subtly hinting at her hidden capabilities.
 He thanked her sincerely, apologizing again for his oversight.

 Wanting to see *some* crack in her perfect facade, Isaiah decided to push slightly.
 He commented directly on her composure, calling it "remarkable," "unusual," and "almost practiced," especially working in a place surrounded by rough adventurers.
 He watched closely for any reaction.

 Ryu paused fractionally, something unreadable flickering deep in her eyes for an instant (*Practiced... yes*), before offering the faintest polite smile that didn't reach her eyes.
 She calmly deflected, attributing her demeanor purely to professional necessity ("Maintaining a professional atmosphere is simply part of providing good service.

 One learns to focus on one's duties.") and asked if he required anything further.
 Feeling thoroughly defeated by her impenetrable composure, Isaiah quietly replied, "No, that will be all.
 Thank you."
 He gave her a final respectful bow, nodded briefly to Anya, and left the Hostess, his daggers retrieved but his fascination with Ryu deepening, now mixed with frustration.

 He realized with some annoyance that Ryu still didn't know his name.
 Now properly armed but still needing a Familia, Isaiah headed towards the Adventurer's Guild Headquarters near Babel Tower.
 The vast hall was bustling with adventurers.

 He scanned the impressive interior, noting the emblems of major Familias, which sparked a jarring realization: he'd been so focused on immediate needs he'd barely thought about *how* to actually join a Familia.

 He decided to focus on the Guild first and figure out the Familia situation later.
 Unsure who to approach, he looked for Guild employees, spotting several behind long counters processing requests.
 Driven by his stated preference ("having a thing for elves"), he located a female elf advisor (Eina Tulle) and joined her queue.

 *(End of Recap: Day 2 - Middle)*